 Neo-Taoism and Neo-Tantra

 In the past decades, we’ve seen an increased interweaving between ancient Chinese Taoist and Indian Tantra practices, notably in the sphere of sexuality and spirituality.
 What unites Taoism and Tantra is that both consider sexual energy an expression of Life Force (Qi, Prana, or Life Energy), and both practices use sexual energy to increase life force, promote spirituality, better health and longevity.

-Another parallel between Chinese Taoism and Indian Tantra is that both philosophies historically have often taken up the role of going against inflexible existing sexual and social values, which in the case of China was represented by the (anti-female) values of Confucianism and in India by the austere Caste system.
+Another parallel between Chinese Taoism and Indian Tantra is that both philosophies historically have often taken up the role of going against inflexible sexual and social values, which in the case of China was represented by the (anti-female) values of Confucianism and in India by the austere Caste system.